-First of all, you need to set up a LAMP environment to install CakePHP on your Red Hat system.
+First of all, you need to set up a LAMP environment to install Moodle on your Fedora system.
 We assume that you already have PHP, MySQL and Apache installed on your system.
 If you don’t have, use the following article to install it.

 Step 1 – Getting Moodle Application

 After installing the composer on your Fedora system.
 Let’s create CakePHP application named “MyApp” using composer command as below.

 cd /var/www git clone -b MOODLE_38_STABLE git://git.moodle.org/moodle.git

 Now set the proper permission for your project files.
 For Red Hat based system Apache default uses apache as the user.
 So change files ownership as per your setup.